ServiceStack/pvq.app/MyApp/_posts/2024-04-25_individual-voting-comparison.md

 - Sometimes the JSON with the score would be given first, negating any advantage in using a CoT approach since the additional tokens generated up front had no impact on the score.
 - The reason was somewhat duplicated.

 Each token can significantly impact compute cost.
 Therefore, we wanted to reduce the token usage while still maintaining decent performance.
-When the instruction was given to output a specific JSON format, I noticed that the order of the properties in the flat output was consistently followed, eg:
+When the instruction was given to output a specific JSON format, we noticed that the order of the properties in the flat output was consistently followed, eg:

 ```json
 {